 These come from the wild trees from nature, this can be found mostly in the southwest of the country.
 These trees usually have a mixture of natural shade plants around them.
 The harvest and yield of these trees are low compared to the consciously planted coffee trees.

 These are coffees from trees typically planted in household gardens.
-The tree has a less natural shade.
+The tree has less natural shade.
 Many farmers use some fertilizer on their plants.
 This type of coffee makes up most of Ethiopia’s production.

 These coffees come from trees grown on larger farms.
-They are prepared with agricultural practices such as pruning, mulching.
+They are prepared with agricultural practices such as pruning, and mulching.

 Interest returned to Ethiopian coffee in the early 1800s, when there was recorded the highest number of the export of one hundred quintals of coffee from Enerea, an area of modern-day Ethiopia.
 In the 1950s there was a time of increased structure in the Ethiopian coffee industry and a new grading system.

 In 1991 when the country moved towards democracy the international markets opened up for Ethiopia.
 However, that caused fluctuating market prices.
 Coffee farmers in Ethiopia, in particular, have had to survive large, uncontrollable price swings.
 This has given rise to the formation of cooperatives, offering support to the local farmers.
-They were offered help in funding, market information, and transport.
+They were offered help with funding, market information, and transport.

 Once difficult to trace, the quality and origin of coffee are becoming more traceable.
 This allows consumers to make their choices based on more information about where and how their coffee is harvested.

 The flavors of Ethiopian coffees are diverse.
-You can find anything from citrus, often bergamot, and florals through to candied fruit or even tropical fruit flavors.
+You can find anything from citrus, often bergamot, and florals to candied fruit or even tropical fruit flavors.
 The best-washed coffees can be elegant, complex, and delicious when they are prepared correctly.